bbchallenge/bbchallenge/src/routes/method.md

 Which is the number of memory cells visited by <a  href="https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB&s=10000&w=250&ox=0.8&status=halt" rel="external">the 5-state busy beaver time champion</a>.

-It turns that that BB_SPACE is a much more practical cut-off to use in the enumeration algorithm as many more machines will visit more than 12,289 memory cells before they exceed 47,176,870 time steps.
+It turns that BB_SPACE(5) is a much more practical cut-off to use in the enumeration algorithm than BB(5) as many more machines will visit more than 12,289 memory cells before they exceed 47,176,870 time steps.

 Note that if our conjecture is false, i.e. if BB_SPACE(5) > 12,289, the true BB_SPACE winner is necessarily in the seed database and should hopefully be discovered through the effort of deciding the database.
 Same if BB(5) > 47,176,870.